dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 There are many different defenses such as [Defensive Distillation](https://arxiv.org/pdf/1511.04508), image processing methods such as [scalar quantization, spatial smoothing filter](https://arxiv.org/pdf/1705.08378.pdf), [squeezing color bits and local/non-local spatial smoothing](https://arxiv.org/pdf/1704.01155.pdf) and [many more](https://paperswithcode.com/task/adversarial-defense).

+## Evaluating Adversarial Robustness

 The competition between attacks and defenses for adversarial examples becomes an “arms race”: a defensive method that was  proposed to prevent existing attacks was later shown to be vulnerable to some new attacks, and vice versa.
 Some defenses showed that they could defend a  particular attack, but later failed with a slight change of the attack.
 Hence, the evaluation on the robustness of a deep neural network is necessary.

-Nicholas Carlini et al [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf)
+Nicholas Carlini et al in [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) outlines three common reasons why one might be interested in evaluating the robustness of a machine learning model which are, *To defend against an adversary who will attack the system*, *to test the worst-case robustness of machine learning algorithms* and *to measure progress of machine learning algorithms towards human-level abilities*.
+Adversarial robustness is a measure of progress in machine learning that is orthogonal to performance.

 ## Beyond Images